amankhanal1960/amankhanal1960/README.md

 - **My Learning Journey:** Exploring and mastering modern frameworks and tools to build better applications.
 - **Advanced Frontend Techniques:** Creating seamless, performant user experiences in large-scale applications and diving deep into the latest features of Next.js.
 - **DSA** Sharpening my problem-solving skills.
-- **Machine Learning:** Currently learning machine learning fundamentals with a focus in scikit-learn.
+- **Machine Learning:** Currently learning machine learning fundamentals with a focus in machine learning and deep learning.

 ---